Air-Craft/air-craft-www/wp-content/plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 3.5.0 =
+* Update: Towards using the new WP translation system.

 = 3.4.8 =
 * Update: For WordPress 4.3.